The Letter (play): Television

 The story was also adapted for six television anthology series: on 30 January 1950 for Robert Montgomery Presents with Madeleine Carroll; on 3 November 1952 for Broadway Television Theatre with Sylvia Sidney; on 15 October 1956 for Producers' Showcase (directed by William Wyler), on 2 December 1956 for BBC Sunday-Night Theatre with Celia Johnson. in 1960 for The Somerset Maugham Hour and in 1969 for W. Somerset Maugham (directed by Christopher Morahan).
 A made-for-TV movie directed by John Erman and starring Lee Remick was made and released in 1982 for ABC.

 Stage

 Clark Gesner adapted The Letter into a musical called The Bloomers in 2000.

 The Santa Fe Opera commissioned composer Paul Moravec and librettist Terry Teachout to write an operatic version.
-It received its premiere performance on 25 July 2009 in a production directed by Jonathan Kent and starring soprano Patricia Racette as Leslie Crosby.
+It received its premiere performance on 25 July 2009 in a production directed by Jonathan Kent and starring soprano Patricia Racette as Leslie Crosbie.